-The batch operation feature of COS allows you to manipulate objects in a bucket in batches.
+The COS batch operation feature allows you to perform large-scale batch operations on objects in a bucket.
 Currently, you can perform the following batch operations:

 - Replicating objects

-- Log in to the COS Console and click Batch Operation on the left sidebar to enter the batch operation job management page.
+- Log in to the COS console and click Batch Operation on the left sidebar to enter the batch operation management page.

-- Job Region: Select a region for the job to be created.
-The task region should be the same as the bucket region where the objects pending operations in your inventory reside; otherwise, the job would fail.
-The Chengdu and Chongqing regions are currently in beta test.
+- Job Region: select a region for the job.
+It must be the same as the bucket region where the objects in your inventory file reside; otherwise the job will fail.

-- Inventory Format: Select a format for the inventory objects as needed.
-There are two formats:
+- Inventory Format: select a format for the objects to be inventoried from the following two options:

-- Inventory Bucket: Select the bucket where the inventory is stored.
+- Inventory Bucket: select the bucket where the inventory file is stored.

-- Inventory File Path: Enter the inventory file or CSV file path in the format of
+- Inventory File Path: specify the path of COS inventory report or CSV file in the format of

 directory/manifest.csv, respectively.
 For example, if you have an inventory stored in the